Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Introduction

-Although the concept of relational probability amplitude is useful to derive the quantum probability, its physical meaning is not obvious to understand.
-It is desirable to find an explicit calculation of the relational probability amplitude.
-It turns out that the path integral method can be used to achieve this goal and is briefly described in Ref.~\cite{Yang2017}.
-In this paper, the significance of the path integral implementation of relational quantum mechanics is fully developed.
+What is missing in our initial reformulation~\cite{Yang2017} is an explicit calculation of the relational probability amplitude, which is at the heart of the framework.
+In this paper, we choose path integral method to calculate the relational probability amplitude for the following motivations.
+First, path integral offers an intuitive physical picture to calculate abstract quantity such as probability amplitude by summation over alternative trajectory paths.
+Since both path integral and our formulation are based on an idea of summation over alternatives, the technique in path integral can be naturally borrowed here.
+Second, path integral is a well-developed theory that had been successfully applied in other physical theories such as quantum field theory.
+By connecting the relational formulation of quantum mechanics to path integral, we wish to extend the relational formulation to more advance quantum theory in the future.
+Third, we can bring back new insight to the path integral itself by explaining why measurement probability can be calculated as modulus square of the probability amplitude.
+The outcome of implementing our formulation using path integral are fruitful, as shown in later sections.
 Besides providing the physical meaning of relation probability amplitude, the path integral formulation also has interesting applications.
 For instance, it can describe the history of a quantum system that has interacted with a series of measuring systems in sequence.
 As a result, the double slit experiment can be elegantly explained from the formulation developed here.
 More significantly, the coordinator representation of the reduced density matrix derived from this implementation allows us to develop a method to calculate entanglement entropy using path integral approach.
 We propose a criterion on whether there is entanglement between the system and external environment based on the influence functional.
 This enables us to calculate entanglement entropy of a physical system that interacts with classical fields, such as an electron in an electromagnetic field.
-Since entanglement entropy is an important concept in quantum information theory, the method described here may lead to new insight on the information aspect of a quantum system that interacts with classical fields.